Queensland Camping

 The Wrecks Campground is located just a short stroll from Tangalooma (there is no Tangalooma camping — this is the closest spot), close to where the barge pulls up.
 The area is lovely in a sheltered bay.

-The Wrecks Campground is a little unique in that no vehicles are allowed here – it’s for boaties, those walking on the barge with their gear or those happy to park their vehicle a short distance from their campsite.
+The Wrecks Campground is a little unique in that no vehicles are allowed here – it’s for boaters, those walking on the barge with their gear, or those happy to park their vehicle a short distance from their campsite.

 Fires or generators are not permitted.